 Finding the right follow-up rhythm can feel like a balancing act.
 On one hand, sending an email every single day or using pushy language makes you seem desperate and can annoy a prospect into ghosting you.
 On the other hand, being too passive and waiting weeks between check-ins can cause a deal to lose steam and fall off their radar completely.
 The key is to be kind and understanding, not overly salesy.
 Aim for a cadence that is persistent yet respectful, always adding value instead of just asking for an update.
 This shows you’re confident in what you offer but also respect their time and process.

-Sending generic messages that get ignored
+Why your generic messages get ignored

 In a world of overflowing inboxes, nothing gets deleted faster than a generic, copy-and-paste email.
 Prospects can spot them from a mile away.
 You should always personalize your messages to fit the person, their company, or your last conversation.
 This goes beyond just using their first name.
 Reference a specific pain point they mentioned on your last call, congratulate them on a recent company announcement, or share an article relevant to their industry.
 Using AI-powered workflows can help you scale your outreach without sacrificing that personal touch, pulling in relevant details from your CRM to make every email feel like it was written just for them.